 Alternatively, you may refuse this medication and try naturally to deliver the placenta.
 This does have some risks of blood loss, which should be explained to you.
 Your midwife should check the placenta and the membranes after birth to make sure nothing is left behind.

-If you have Caesarean, then the placenta would need to still be delivered, but surgically.
+If you have a Caesarean, then the placenta would need to be still delivered, but surgically.

-A retained placenta means that some or all of the placenta was somehow not completely removed from the womb, either naturally or surgically.
+Retention of the placenta means that some or all of the placenta was somehow not completely removed from the womb, either naturally or surgically.
 This can cause blood loss and/or infection.
+And also consider situations of the placenta left in after birth.

 This occurs when the mother’s womb does not contract sufficiently to allow the placenta to be delivered.
 The placenta may stay loosely attached to the womb.